 Did you know you could find white sand beaches in the midwest?
-The Indiana Dunes National and State Parks make a super unique and outdoorsy trip.
+The Indiana Dunes National and State Parks make for a super unique and outdoorsy trip.
 While most visitors go to chill on the beach, the hiking trails really offer a beautiful mix of sceneries, from wetlands to forests to marshes.

 If you’re not a huge beach person (like me), the best thing to do in Indiana Dunes National Park is hiking.
 There are some great trails in both the national park and the state park, and I’ll provide details on several of them below.

-These parks are perfect for a weekend getaway, or they make a fantastic day trip from Chicago!
+These parks are perfect for a weekend getaway, and they make a fantastic day trip from Chicago!
 Whether you are making a quick stop or planning to do several hikes, this midwest national park is worthy of a visit.

 This is based on my experience visiting Indiana Dunes in the spring of 2023.